tuangauss/DataScienceProjects/README.md

-# Overview
+## Overview

-This folder contains various projects I have been working on or I am still in the process of developing.
-Most of the projects comes with a Medium article but I also carefully commented everything for readership purposes.
+In this repository, you will find the code to various projects I have been working on or I am still in the process of developing.
+The majority of the projects are accompanied by a Medium blog posts at [medium.com/@tuandoan.nguyen](https://medium.com/@tuandoan.nguyen).
+I published almost exclusively on Towards Data Science publication through Medium's Partnership program so please check out these articles as a way to support me and my future projects.
+You can also find my blog post at my personal website [Tuan Doan](https://tuangauss.github.io/).

 All the codes are written entirely in Python or R. I used the two languages almost interchangebly.
 It really boils down to how conveniently a specific functionality is supported (scraping in Python and data processing with dplyr piping in R).

-*** I published almost exclusively on Towards Data Science publication through Medium's Partnership program so please check out these articles as a way to support me and my future projects
+***

 ### Predicting the EPL with R and Poisson model